 Affirmed.
-The trial court correctly applied O.C.G.A. §19-7-1(b.1) in awarding custody to Dodds.
+The trial court correctly applied O.C.G.A. §19-7-1(b.1).
 The code section establishes a rebuttable presumption in third party custody disputes that it is in a child’s best interests to be in the parent’s custody.
 The presumption, however, may be rebutted by clear and convincing evidence that the child will suffer physical harm, or significant long-term emotion harm in the parent’s physical custody.
 See also, Mashburn v.
 Mashburn, October 31, 2019.
 In determining whether F.R. would suffer significant long-term emotional harm if she remained in Reder’s custody, the trial court properly considered relevant factors, including F.R.’s past and present caretakers, the bonds she has built, the parties’ interest in and contact with F.R., and any special needs F.R. has.
 The evidence supported the trial court’s findings and the award of custody to Dodds.

 Furthermore, the trial court did not err in requiring Reder to pay a portion of the guardian ad litem fees.
 This was not a grandparent visitation action in which the grandparent would be required to pay the guardian ad litem fees pursuant to O.C.G.A. §19-7-3(e)(1).
 Rather, this was a grandparent custody case.
 Thus, the trial court was authorized to require Reder to pay a portion of the fees.
 Finally, since Reder demonstrated no harm from the trial court’s calculation of the mother’s share of child support, that portion of the order was not disturbed on appeal.